By Todd A. Ward, PhD, BCBA-D

 Even so, Scherer recommends behavioral tests for an initial diagnosis, followed by a chromosomal test “to see if it yields any additional information about a connection to autism.”

-Also be sure to subscribe to bSci21 via email to receive daily articles directly to your inbox!
+Also be sure to subscribe to bSci21 via email to receive daily articles, and free monthly issues, directly to your inbox!